alexshtf/alexshtf.github.io/_posts/2020-04-04-ProximalConvexOnLinearCont.md

 The above property is exactly the competitive edge of the proximal point approach in contrast to black-box approaches, such as SGD.
 Since we deal with the loss itself, rather with its first-order approximation, we preserve its important properties.
 As we will see in the experiment below, AdaGrad does not produce sparse vecotrs, while the solver we implemented above does.
 So even if we did not have the benefit of step-size stability, we still have the benefit of preserving our regularizer’s properties.

+## Using the optimizer

 Since my computational resources are limited, and I do not wish to train models for several days, we will use a rather small data-set this time.
 I chose the spambase dataset available from [here](https://web.stanford.edu/~hastie/ElemStatLearn/data.html).
-It is composed of 48 numerical columns, signifying frequencies of various frequently-occuring words, and average run-lengths of capital letters, and a 49-th column with a spam indicator.
+It is composed of 57 numerical columns, signifying frequencies of various frequently-occuring words, and average run-lengths of capital letters, and a 58-th column with a spam indicator.

 Let’s begin by loading the data-set